Friday, August 13, 2010

 Some Sydney newspapers previously used the US spelling labor, and by some quirk our ruling political party is the Australian Labor Party, but otherwise Australia follows the UK with labour.

-The Economist Style Guide invaluable, particularly the hard copy version.
+[Any writer who needs to know how UK and US styles differ would find The Economist Style Guide invaluable, particularly the hard copy version.
 Writers should also mark the guide's opening words: "Clarity of writing usually follows clarity of thought.
 So think what you want to say, then say it as simply as possible."]

 Do you need to know terms like participle and infinitive and gerund to understand Bechtel's advice?
 No, you do not.
 Where you need to understand them, Bechtel offers clear explanations in plain language.